How Some Auto Repair Garages Hide Their Brake Repair Scam & What You Can Do About It

 How to protect yourself

-This video was a good demonstration of the importance of checking out the work you paid for either while your car is still in the service center or garage if possible, or at the very least shortly afterwards at your home.
+This video was a good demonstration of the importance of checking out the work you’ve paid for either while your car is still in the service center or garage if possible, or at the very least shortly afterwards at your home.

 As you saw in the video, the “braking” job was easily discovered to be rigged.
 The brake fluid was clearly old and not new; and, the brake components and surrounding area were clearly intact, as indicated by the intact dirt and grime around the brakes.
-Apparently, in this scam, a brake job can be as simple as filling up the brake fluid when the reservoir is a bit low.
+Apparently, in this scam, some braking job can be as simple as filling up the brake fluid when the reservoir is a bit low.
 But I doubt that a small claims court would agree with a service center or garage on that rationale.
 Either way, it’s up to customers to hold these companies accountable.
 Therefore, you should at least take a look to see if the job has been done, rather than blindly following what you are told.

 Another point of the video is that you should always insist on looking at the final invoice before paying and asking the manager or mechanic to show you what they did during the repairs.
-If they’re honest, that’s okay and not even considered rude by an honest garage or service center.
+If they’re honest then that’s okay and not even considered rude by an honest garage or service center.
 I have received several comments from honest mechanics who admit that scams unfortunately exist and encourage customers to inspect their work.

 If you’ve been scammed with a padded auto repair / service bill, let us know so others can learn how to protect themselves from similar scams.
 We value the feedback and experience of others.